graalvm/workshops/native-image/reflection/index.md

 However, in this lab we are only looking at how to handle reflection, so we will focus on that.

-Here is example contents of a configuration file (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):
+Here is the contents of an example configuration file (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):

 ```json
 [